 #5 – Cost Accounting

-This function of accounting helps the organization make decisions on the amounts and types of costs it incurs.
+This accounting function helps the organization decide the amounts and types of costs it incurs.
 It segregates and lists down all the components of costs that the business incurs to render service or to produce finished goods.

 The knowledge of accounting functions is critical for comprehensive business management.
-They additionally play a crucial role in daily pursuits of life.
 It helps in tactful record-keeping of resources of the organization, which in turn ensures compliance in the organization.
-The lenders and investors only lend and invest in those businesses that have sound accounting practices.
+The lenders and investors only lend and invest in businesses with sound accounting practicesAccounting PracticesAccounting practice is a set of procedures and controls used by an entity's accounting department to keep track of accounting records and entries.
+Other reports are generated based on accounting records, such as financial statements, cash flow statements, fund flow statements, payroll, tax workings, payment and receipts statements, and so on, and they form the basis of the auditor's reliance while auditing the financial statements..

-This has been a guide to what is accounting functions and its definition.
-Here we discuss the types of accounting functions along with purpose and uses.
+This has been a guide to what accounting functions are and their definition.
+Here we discuss the types of accounting functions along with their purpose and uses.
 You can learn more about accounting from the following articles –